SoftwareKings/portfolio-site/README.md

-<h1 align ="center" >Gilbert Hutapea | Portfolio</h1>
+<h1 align ="center" >Braydon Liu | Portfolio</h1>

 <h5  align ="center">
-Dedicated Front-end developer.
+Dedicated Full Stack developer.
 Capable to solve working problems.
 Passionate about learning & development to reach the target.
 Eager to tackle more complex problems and continue to find ways to maximize user efficiency.
-My next mission is how to become a Mern stack Developer.
-I would love to build some Giant Website which will shine myself. <br/> <a href="https://drive.google.com/file/d/16r18tc8RhGEiQoOGTTFvgZ0g46C_oQFe/view?usp=share_link">Resume 💼</a> </h5>
+My next mission is how to become a MERN+MEAN+MEVN stack Developer.
+I would love to build some Giant Website which will shine myself. <br/> <a href="https://drive.google.com/file/d/1DCM4EhcJG6VK7fgQrvYfzgnVY1HiWCk-/view?usp=share_link">Resume 💼</a> </h5>
 <br/>

   * [Configuration and Setup](#configuration-and-setup)